dvr85/dvr85/README.md

 # Hi there, I'm Vinit Raju Dekkapati 👋

-I'm a Data Science graduate student at the University of Delaware with 2 years of experience building data pipelines, automation systems, and analytics solutions.
-I specialize in transforming raw data into actionable insights through ETL pipelines, machine learning models, and data-driven decision making.
+Analytics Engineer with 2 years of production experience building data pipelines and automation systems, now transitioning to ML/LLM Engineering.
+I specialize in building scalable AI systems with a focus on LLM applications, agentic workflows, and MLOps practices.

 ---